 Location: Barer Straße 27, Eingang Theresienstraße, 80333 Munich, Bavaria, Germany

-Walking through the paths of Dachau Concentration Camp, the first concentration camp in Nazi Germany, would fill you with pity and sympathy for those who suffered there.
-The concentration camp showcases how prisoners were treated during the time of genocide.
+Walking through the paths of Dachau Concentration Camp, the first concentration camp in Nazi Germany would fill you with pity and sympathy for those who suffered there.
+The concentration camp showcases how prisoners were treated during the time of the genocide.
 Though a horrifying sight, the camp acknowledges the reality of the brutal act in history.
 So, make sure you visit this place and offer your condolences to the victims.

 Entry Fees: INR 241 (per person)